jeroendoggen/Arduino-ardumotor-library/README.md

 ## Overview:
 This library simplifies the usage of the SparkFun Ardumoto shield in Arduino projects.
-This is a motor shield for Arduino that controls two DC motors with a L298 H-bridge that can drive up to 2 amps per channel.
+This motor shield controls two DC motors with a L298 H-bridge that can drive up to 2 amps per channel.

 More info: https://www.sparkfun.com/products/9815